C. Joseph Vijay: Public perception and image

 Referred to as Thalapathy, Vijay has a significant fan following in India.
-Vijay is among the highest paid actors in Tamil cinema.
-He has appeared several times on Forbes India Celebrity 100 list from 2012 to 2019, and peaked at the 26th position in 2018.
 News 18 describes Vijay as a "versatile actor" and a "fantastic playback singer, dancer and philanthropist".
-He has been praised for his dancing with The Times of India labelling Vijay's dance moves as "energetic and effortless".
+He has been praised for his dancing, with The Times of India labelling his dance moves as "energetic and effortless".
 He has been praised for his acting skills with Zee Media reporting that "Vijay amazed audiences with his acting and screen presence".

+In the media

-Vijay was placed 2nd in Rediff.coms "Best Tamil Actors" list.
-Vijay became the 3rd most tweeted about South Indian actor in 2020 and in 2021, he was the most tweeted about actor on the same list.
+Vijay was placed second in Rediff.coms "Best Tamil Actors" list in 2012.
+He has appeared several times on Forbes India Celebrity 100 list from 2012 to 2019, and peaked at 26th position in 2018.
+He was the third most tweeted about South Indian actor in 2020 and in 2021, he was the most tweeted about actor on the same list.
 In 2019, a wax figure of Vijay was unveiled in a museum in Kanyakumari.
-In 2023, Vijay was placed 8th in Eastern Eye magazine among the global celebrities in Asia.
-A research study conducted in 2023 by Indian Institute of Human Brands (IIHB) stated Vijay as one of the highest-ranked celebrity in South India.
-In 2024, Vijay was placed 35th on IMDb's List of 100 Most Viewed Indian Stars.
-He was also placed 6th in Eastern Eyes Top 50 Asian Stars of 2024.
+In 2023, Vijay was ranked eighth among the global celebrities in Asia by the Eastern Eye magazine.
+As per a research study conducted in 2023 by Indian Institute of Human Brands, Vijay was one of the most bankable celebrities in South India.
+In 2024, he was placed 35th on IMDb's list of 100 most viewed Indian Stars.
+In the same year, he was placed sixth in Eastern Eyes Top 50 Asian Stars.

+Religious criticism

+In 2022, the head of Madurai Andheenam criticised Vijay over a scene in his 1999 film Thulladha Manamum Thullum, alleging that it insulted Lord Ganesha.
+The remarks were made at a meeting organised by Vishwa Hindu Parishad and prompted a response from Vijay's fan organization.

+In September 2026, Vijay faced criticism after Ganesh Chaturthi celebrations had Ganesha idols imitating his likeness and imagery from his films and political campaign.
+BJP leaders like Nainar Nagenthran said that portraying Hindu deity in the likeness of a political leader was disrespectful to religious sentiments and called for action against this.
+The Bharat Hindu Munnani also filed a police complaint over the idols.